-The cable should be set at a height that is roughly at the level of your neck.
-You can see the video above for a visual demonstration.
+- The cable should be set at a height that is roughly at the level of your neck.
+This will place the resistance in the same plane as the muscles being worked.

 Can I Perform the Face Pull on a Seated Row or Lat PullDown Machine

-The short answer is yes.
-The weight won’t be perfectly aligned with your neck at the starting position, but if you only have access to a lat pulldown or seated row, then you can perform this exercise as long as you have a rope attachment.
+- The short answer is yes.
+The weight won’t be perfectly aligned with the direction in which you are pulling, but if you only have access to a lat pulldown or seated row, then you can perform this exercise as long as you have a rope attachment.

 Face Pulls vs Band Pull Aparts vs Rear Delt Flys

-The band pull apart and rear delt flys are other great exercises to train the same muscle groups as the face pull.
-The face pull is unique because it actually allows you to externally rotate your shoulders to a greater degree, and thus, isolate the rotator cuff muscles more.
+- The band pull apart and rear delt flys are other great exercises to train the same muscle groups as the face pull.
+However, the face pull is unique because it actually allows you to externally rotate your shoulders to a greater degree, and thus, isolate the rotator cuff muscles more.

 FACE PULL ALTERNATIVES / SIMILAR EXERCISES